ibmresilient/resilient-community-apps/fn_reaqta/README.md

 | `reaqta_incident_id` | `number` | Yes | `-` | - |
 | `reaqta_program_path` | `text` | Yes | `-` | typically taken from the reaqta_trigger_events or reaqta_process_list datatables |

+NOTE: Attachments are subject to the file-size limit.
+The default is 25mb.
+This can be increased at the system level using the `resutil` command tool.
 </p>
 </details>